Skip to main content

 School or daycare family-photo fundraiser

 A parent enters a family photo in a daycare fundraiser run on a standalone site with simple per-IP counting and a hard Friday deadline.
 They are 90 votes behind with three days left.
-We deliver 300 votes from US residential IPs over the three days — front-loaded slightly to take the lead, then steady — so the entry overtakes by Thursday and holds the margin into Friday's close.
-Low-stakes per-IP fundraisers like this have minimal fraud detection, so a modest paced order reliably converts a near-miss into a win.
+We deliver 300 votes from US residential IPs over the three days — front-loaded slightly to take the lead, then steady — paced to look like the family's wider social circle seeing the post and voting.
+The entry overtakes by Thursday and holds the margin into Friday's close.
+Daycare and school fundraisers like this have minimal fraud detection and a modest order comfortably converts a near-miss into a win.

 For: Parents, school and daycare community groups